 More than that Rolwaling area is also home to many endangered and globally threatened animals.
-The Rolwaling Himal, along with the Tibetan border, forms the northern border of a wild, beautiful east-west valley that, due to its isolated location, has been largely closed to trekkers.
+The Rolwaling Himal, along with the Tibetan border, forms the northern edge of a wild, beautiful east-west valley that, due to its isolated location, has been primarily closed to trekkers.
 It is also an alternative trail to Everest base camp trekking located in the west of Khumbu.

-Rolwaling Valley Trek is one of the difficult Trek but the amazing sight of Mt Langtang & Mt Everest from Rolwaling, majestic Mt Gauri Shanker, natural as well as cultural beauty, glance mountains river, the local lifestyle of Sherpa, Tamang and Chettri makes the Trek worth the difficulty.
-The vicinity is rich in flora and fauna with 16 major vegetation types, 34 species of mammal, 16 of fish, 10 of amphibians, 8 of lizards, 14 of snake and 235 of birds.
+Rolwaling Valley Trek is one of the problematic Trek, but the fantastic sight of Mt Langtang & Mt Everest from Rolwaling, majestic Mt Gauri Shanker, natural as well as cultural beauty, glance mountains river, the local lifestyle of Sherpa, Tamang and Chettri makes the Trek worth the difficulty.
+The vicinity is rich in flora and fauna with 16 major vegetation types, 34 species of mammal, 16 of fish, 10 of amphibians, 8 of lizards, 14 of snake, and 235 of birds.

 The Rolwaling trek starts from Dolakha, near Charikot, an eight-hour drive from Kathmandu.
 Rolwaling Trek is one of the stunning trekking available in Nepal.
 We trek following the Rolwaling River; the area will be rich in flora and fauna aspect because of fewer intruders.
 The dark narrow valley of Rolwaling opens wide near villages of Bedding (3,510m) and Na (4,120m).
 Beyond Bedding, we climb to the last settlement in the valley: the summer pasture village, Kharka of Na.